leapcode/bitmask-vpn/docs/uninstall.md

 ## Windows

-1. Close the app.
+1. Turn VPN OFF, close the app.
 2. Open the folder where the application is installed (Usually `C:\Program Files (x64)\RiseupVPN\`).
 3. Click on `uninstall.exe`

 ## OSX

-1. Close the app.
+1. Turn VPN OFF, close the app.
 2. Open the folder where the application is installed (Usually `/Applications/RiseupVPN/`).
 3. Click on `uninstall.app`